 These Keto Waffles are exactly what you need for a keto breakfast treat!

-These almond flour waffles are crispy on the outside, fluffy and tender on the inside, and delicious topped with butter and Keto Pancake Syrup.
+These keto waffles are crispy on the outside, fluffy and tender on the inside, and delicious topped with butter and Keto Pancake Syrup.
 Keto Waffles are best enjoyed with a great cup of coffee mixed with Keto Coffee Creamer.

 Keto Waffles are going to be on the menu regularly from now on, because you've found the best keto waffle recipe.